 Electives are courses that you choose to take, as opposed to a specific course that is required for your degree.
-There are, however, several types of electives.
-Consult page 16 of this handbook and/or your advisor for more information.
+There are, however, several types of electives, so consult the glossary and/or your advisor.

 Teacher Education

 Teacher licensure at Virginia Tech is provided through Educator Preparation Programs at both the graduate and undergraduate levels, depending on the endorsement area.
 There are also opportunities for student leadership in professional organizations, volunteer classroom experiences, and licensure test preparation materials.
 An academic advisor can guide you in the selection of the most appropriate undergraduate major and path to licensure based on your teaching interest, prior coursework, and future academic goals.
 The College of Liberal Arts Human Sciences has a professional academic advisor assigned to education and pre-education students.
 If you are interested in obtaining a teaching license through Virginia Tech, contact Sarah Jarrett at sarahjarrett@vt.edu to determine which path is appropriate for you.